the-alquemist/GMI-PAN/README.md

 ## Installation & Usage

-Coming soon...
+*Coming soon...*

 ## Colaborations

 ### Population genomics, resistance, pathogenic potential, and mobile genetic elements of carbapenem-resistant Klebsiella pneumoniae causing infections in Chile
-*GMI-PAN* was used in this study as an annotation tool for the analysis of plasmids encoding carbapenemases and other resistance determinants.
-Please take a look at the results! https://doi.org/10.1128/spectrum.00399-23
+GMI-PAN was used in this study as an annotation tool for the analysis of plasmids encoding carbapenemases and other resistance determinants.
+Please take a look at the results! *https://doi.org/10.1128/spectrum.00399-23*

 ## Special thanks!

-*GMI-PAN* was currently based on annotation modules such as *PROKKA*, *PlasmidVerify*, *PlasmidFinder*, *RGI*, *PhageBoost*, *NHMMER* and *IVIP*.
+The first version of GMI-PAN was based on annotation modules such as *PROKKA*, *PlasmidVerify*, *PlasmidFinder*, *RGI*, *PhageBoost*, *NHMMER* and *IVIP*.
 Thanks to the respective or respectives authors for their amazing contributions and please checkout their work!

 1. *PROKKA*: https://github.com/tseemann/prokka
 1. *RGI*: https://github.com/arpcard/rgi/releases